buildpoint.com.au

 Sometimes.
 It depends on the scope and safety requirements.
 Staged works, temporary access, after-hours construction and clear separation between staff and building works may help reduce disruption.

-Office renovation design may include site review, existing conditions plans, proposed layouts, reception changes, meeting rooms, workstations, staff amenities, finish direction, services coordination and permit-ready documentation where needed.
+Office renovation plans may include existing conditions, proposed floor plans, layout changes, workstations, meeting rooms, reception areas, staff amenities, services coordination, compliance notes and permit-ready documentation where required.

 An office renovation usually changes or upgrades the existing workspace.
 A refurbishment often refreshes or improves the current fitout.
 A fitout can create a usable office inside an empty or leased tenancy.
 The terms overlap, but the scope decides what is required.